gagradebnath/SolChain/backend/services/README.md

 # SolChain Backend Services

 This directory contains the core business logic services for the SolChain platform.
-These services act as an abstraction layer between the API routes and the underlying blockchain infrastructure, providing clean, reusable, and well-documented interfaces for all platform operations.
+These services act as an abstraction layer between the API routes and the SolChain blockchain layer, providing clean, reusable, and well-documented interfaces for wallets, tokens, energy trading, governance, compliance, and system stats.

 ## 📁 Directory Structure